Holstenstraße station: Services

-The station is served by the line S11, S21 and S31 of the Hamburg S-Bahn, and the line A1 of the AKN.
-The city trains calls the station every 5 to 10 minutes in the rush hours.
+The station is served by the line S2 and S5 of the Hamburg S-Bahn.
+The city trains call at the station every 5 to 10 minutes in the rush hours.
 On weekdays the service stops around midnight and starts at 4 a.m.
-On weekend nights the city trains are calling the station round-the-clock every 30 minutes.
-The AKN commuter trains are calling the station only during the rush hours.
+On weekend nights the city trains call at the station round-the-clock every 30 minutes.

-The passengers can change to several bus lines in front of the station.
+Passengers can change to several bus lines in front of the station.
 There is also a taxicab stand.
 A small shop is in the entrance of the station building.